-You may not use combined service credit under the Proportionate Retirement Program to establish eligibility for TRS-Care or any type of benefits other than service retirement benefits.
-A service retiree is not eligible to enroll in the TRS-Care program if eligible for Employee Retirement System of Texas (ERS), the University of Texas (UT), or the Texas A&M System health benefit program coverage.
+You may not use combined service credit under the Proportionate Retirement Program to establish eligibility for TRS-Care or any type of benefits other than service

+Care or any type of benefits other than service retirement benefits.
+A service retiree is not eligible to enroll in TRS-Care if they're eligible for Employees Retirement System of Texas (ERS), the University of Texas (UT), or the Texas A&M System health benefit program coverage.